Parity flipping mediated by a quantum dot in Majorana Josephson junctions: Damped Rabi oscillation

 where $T_0^{} / E_\mathrm{M}^{} = 0.01$, $\omega = 2 \varepsilon_0^{}/\hbar$.
 Note that the energy of the QD becomes a fixed value $\varepsilon_0^{} = 2 E_\mathrm{M}^{}$.
 The Hamiltonian changes to

 and the result is shown in Fig. \ref{fig:Rabi oscillations}.

 We pay attention to the first 30 ns since the Rabi oscillation does not dominate the subsequent dynamics during the period.
 The rest of the process is driven by a combination of several mechanisms, so there is no regularity after the voltage jumping and level-crossings appearing simultaneously.
-We can see that the Rabi oscillation is suppressed by a damping which is caused by the coupling of nonlinearity and qubits, whose behavior is similar to \cite{PhysRevB.72.172509,doi:10.1063/1.5078628,Schon2020,Shevchenko_2008,PhysRevLett.95.067001,PhysRevB.78.104510}.
-Our results have important implication for quantum state engineering of Josephson devices and quantum computation based on superconducting qubits \cite{doi:10.1126/science.1069452}.
+We can see that the Rabi oscillation is suppressed by a damping which is caused by the coupling of nonlinearity and qubits, whose behavior is similar to the related theories and experiments \cite{PhysRevB.72.172509, doi:10.1063/1.5078628, Schon2020, Shevchenko_2008, PhysRevLett.95.067001, PhysRevB.78.104510}.
+Our results have important implication for quantum state engineering of Josephson devices and quantum computation based on Majorana qubits \cite{doi:10.1126/science.1069452}.